microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/README-code-design.md

 |entityStore| Dictionary that stores information about all entities created in Dataverse by Setup() and Run().
 Used by Cleanup() to delete any created entities.|

 Beyond these standard elements, other class methods may be added for larger samples when adding code to just the Run() or Setup() methods would make the sample difficult to understand.

+## Templates

+The code design described above is implemented in a Visual Studio project template that we use to create new code samples or migrate code from older samples.
+Feel free to use the template in your own projects.

+Place the a copy of the template's compressed (.zip) file, located in the *Templates* folder, in your %USERPROFILE%\Documents\"Visual Studio 2022"\Templates\ProjectTemplates\C# folder so Visual Studio can find it.
+The name of the template used when creating a new project is "Dataverse SDK Console App (CSharp)".